Types of translation

 Because of the dramatic evolution of the professional translation industry, there are currently new terms and words being used to describe translation service specializations that don’t fall under general categories like human translation or machine translation.
 This article intends to serve as a brief guide of sorts to some of the more common and basic of these recently coined expressions.
 Here are just some of them:

-- General Translation: The simplest of translation types, a general translation allows a translator quite a lot of leeway because its source material mostly uses layman terms and ordinary, everyday speech.
-There’s no need to understand special terminologies, and most translation works fall into this particular type.
+- General Translation: The simplest of types of translation, a general translation allows a translator quite a lot of leeway because its source material mostly uses layman terms and ordinary, everyday speech.
+There’s no need to understand special terminologies, and most types of translation works fall into this particular type.

 - Commercial Translation: Just like its legal counterpart, a commercial translation or business translation (not to be confused with advertising translation) requires a translator to have specialist translation skills and business jargon knowledge in order to translate a business’s every report, tender document, company account, and correspondence.
 There’s a bit of overlap between commercial translation and legal translation as well, in the sense that companies tend to handle legal paperwork alongside business paperwork.